Xe/site/blog/move-away-rsa-ssh.markdown

 [ed25519](https://en.wikipedia.org/wiki/EdDSA#Ed25519) keys instead of RSA.

 <xeblog-conv name="Mara" mood="hacker">It's worth noting that RSA has not been
-broken yet, the paper in question
+broken yet, the paper in question describes a theoretical attack.
+Quantum computers are nowhere near good enough for this yet.</xeblog-conv>

 ## Generating new keys